penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/09_add_tool_servicenow_create_incident_to_agentloop.md

       ![Agent Response - Part 3 - ServiceNow Incident](./images/09_15_workflow_run_user_prompt_2_servicenow_incident_creation.png "agent response part 3 servicenow incident")

-1. Vaidate your Incident in ServiceNow.
+1. Validate your Incident in ServiceNow.
   - Navigate to your ServiceNow developer portal
   - Use the Incident Ticket Number from the Agent's response to search for the incident in ServiceNow